Abstract:

 −2∙a

 −1, respectively.
-Further, a systematic evaluation and in-depth investigation of the various factors affecting soil background N
+Furthermore, we conducted a systematic evaluation and in-depth investigation of various factors affecting soil background N

-2O emissions including soil pH, soil bulk density, soil total nitrogen, annual mean temperature, annual mean precipitation.Additionally, we explored the relationships between soil properties and meteorological parameters and soil background N
+2O emissions, including soil pH, soil bulk density, soil total nitrogen, mean annual temperature, and mean annual precipitation, as well as the relationships between soil properties and climatic parameters with soil background N

 2O emissions across different land use types.
-The main results were as follows: 1) compared with climate factors, soil properties had a greater impact on soil background N
+The main results were as follows: 1) compared with climatic factors, soil properties had a greater impact on soil background N

 2O emissions; 2) soil background N

-2O emissions under different land use patterns were different on a global scale; 3) soil pH had significant effects on soil background N
+2O emissions under different land use types were different on a global scale; and 3) soil pH had significant effects on soil background N

-2O emissions in cropland, forestland and grassland ecosystems.
-This study provides valuable insights into the development and management strategy of sustainable agriculture and offers a scientific basis for mitigating N
+2O emissions in cropland, forestland, and grassland ecosystems.
+This study provides valuable insights into the development and management strategies of sustainable agriculture and offers a scientific basis for mitigating N